 The following image (Fig. 1) shows various types of fittings for reference.

-Pipe Union/Pipe fitting Union/Pipe Union Fitting
+Pipe Union/Pipe Fitting Union/Pipe Union Fitting

 Pipe Union is a special type of pipe fitting that unites two pipes and can be easily detached without any deformation to the pipes.
 They provide a positive seal and easy assembly as well as disassembly.
 In pipe fitting applications, They are widely used mainly for small bore piping and plumbing industries.
-Pipe unions are made of Carbon steel, Stainless steel, Cast iron, Copper, Nichet, Aluminum, Plastic, Alloy materials depending on temperature, and service requirements.
+Pipe unions are made of Carbon steel, Stainless steel, Cast iron, Copper, Nickel, Aluminum, Plastic, and Alloy materials depending on temperature, and service requirements.

 A pipe union has three parts; A male end, A nut, and a female end.
 The female end has threads on the inside whereas threads are outside on the male end part.
 The nut provides the necessary pressure and seals the joint.
 Fig. 2 represents typical pipe unions used in the pipe fitting industry.